nottmey/datomic-lacinia/README.md

 ### Namespaced Keys

-GraphQL is not used to namespaced keys.
-Including the namespace in the key (e.g. mapping `:medium.format/name` to e.g. `medium_format__name`) is not convenient in usage and might cause collisions (you will need to find a bidirectional mapping).
+GraphQL does not know about namespaced keys.
+Adding the namespace to the key (e.g. mapping `:medium.format/name` to e.g. `medium_format__name`) is not convenient in usage and might cause collisions (you will need to find a bidirectional mapping).
 Also, `camelCase` is the default naming convention for GraphQL fields, which only gives you one way to differentiate a word break.

 Ultimately, in GraphQL the default is to provide context via nesting, not so much via prefixing.
 That's why I chose to map e.g. `:medium.format/name` to `medium { format { name } }` instead.